8 balance transfer credit card mistakes to avoid

 Almost all balance transfer credit cards involve an initial balance transfer fee.
 The credit card issuer that inherited your debt from another account will usually charge between 3 percent and 5 percent of the balance.
 Therefore, on a balance of $8,000, your balance transfer fee could be $240 to $400.

 Are balance transfers a good idea if the fee is that high?
-The fee is usually worthwhile, but make sure it makes sense first, as it’ll add to your overall debt balance.
-If you can make large payments and get out of debt on your own in a few months, a balance transfer credit card may not be the best idea.
+The fee is usually worthwhile, but be sure it makes sense before making a decision because it will add to your overall debt balance.
+If you can make large payments and get out of debt on your own in a few months, a balance transfer credit card may not be the best option.

 7. Using the card while you’re paying off the transferred balance